shmouses/AI-enabled-HTE-Li-Production/README.md

 ## About the Project
-This repository contains the research, data, and findings of our study on an innovative approach for lithium brine softening.
-Our work focuses on the conversion of lithium chloride (LiCl) into lithium carbonate (Li2CO3) in a way that integrates carbon dioxide (CO2(g)) capture, thereby transforming a key industrial process into an opportunity for carbon capture.
-This method not only produces high yields of lithium carbonate but also enhances the sustainability and efficiency of battery manufacturing.
+This repository hosts the scripts and AI-driven tools developed as part of our innovative study on lithium brine softening.
+Our research introduces an AI-enabled, active learning high-throughput method that integrates carbon dioxide (CO2(g)) capture into the conversion of lithium chloride (LiCl) to lithium carbonate (Li2CO3).
+This approach not only streamlines the production process but also enhances the sustainability of battery manufacturing by significantly reducing carbon emissions.
+The materials within include the developed machine learning models, data, and key findings that underline our advancements in efficient and eco-friendly battery material production.

 ## Key Highlights